nilsso/nilsso.github.io/content/pages/games/stationeers/index.md

 - **Vertical:** Reports the angle between the vector towards the sun projected onto the sensor surface and the vector towards the sun.

-Setting the mode of a light sensor requires a logic writer to write to the sensor's `Mode` variable, using either a memory chip or a dial as input, where the values 0, 1 and 2 correspond to the modes *Default*, *Horizontal* and *Vertical* respectively.
+Setting the mode of a light sensor requires a logic writer to write to the sensor's `Mode` parameter, using either a memory chip or a dial as input, where the values 0, 1 and 2 correspond to the modes *Default*, *Horizontal* and *Vertical* respectively.
 (Alternatively, a MIPS program can set the modes.)